Edge Coalitions in Graphs: Edge Coalitions

-Note that, in Definition \ref{def4}, we make a slight notational adjustment by allowing $E_i$ to represent both a set in $\pi$ and a vertex in $ECG(G, \pi)$.
-For clarity and consistency, we will maintain this convention throughout the paper, relying on context to distinguish between the two interpretations.
-Moreover, for any graph $G$ and any $EC(G)$-partition $\pi$, there exists a corresponding edge coalition graph $ECG(G, \pi)$ with $EC(G)$ vertices. \\
+Note that, in Definition \ref{def4}, we make a slight notational adjustment by allowing $E_i$ to represent both a set in $\pi$ and a vertex in $ECG(G,\pi)$.
+For clarity and consistency, we maintain this convention throughout the paper, relying on the context to distinguish between the two interpretations.

-Numerous articles in mathematics and computer science have explored the partitioning of a graph’s edge set into subsets with specific properties \cite{s}.
-For example, a proper edge coloring is a partition of the edge set into independent sets, an edge-domatic partition which is a partition of the edge set into edge dominating sets, and a matching partition which is a partition of the edge set into perfect matchings.
+Moreover, for any graph $G$ and any $EC(G)$-partition $\pi$, there exists a corresponding edge coalition graph $ECG(G,\pi)$ with $EC(G)$ vertices.

-In this paper, we introduce the concept of edge coalitions in graphs, conduct a comprehensive investigation of their structural properties, and explore their relationship with edge-dominating sets.
-Furthermore, we note that our definition can be extended to encompass sets with additional properties.
-We establish the existence of an $ec$-partition for any graph $G$ and investigate $EC(G)$ for specific classes of graphs in Section 2.
-In Section 3, we derive an optimal upper bound for $EC(G)$ and characterize graphs that exhibit minimal edge coalition structures.
-The family of graphs with $EC(G)$ equals to the size of $G$ are characterized in Section 4.
-The edge coalition graph $ECG(G, \pi)$ of some special graphs is studied in Section 5.
-Finally, we conclude with areas for future research in Section 6.\\
+\section{Preliminary Results}

-\section{Preliminary results}
+In this section, we determine the edge coalition numbers for stars, double stars, paths, and cycles.

-In this subsection, we determine the edge coalition numbers for stars, double stars, paths and cycles. \\ Since a coalition partition exists for a graph $H$, and similarly, a coalition partition exists for the line graph $L(G)$, it follows that an edge coalition partition exists for any graph $G$.
-Therefore, we conclude that \begin{observation} Every graph $G$ has an $ec$-partition. \end{observation} Since $L(K_{1,n})=K_n$, $L(P_n)=P_{n-1}$ and $L(C_n)=C_{n}$.
-Additionally, the line graph $L(S_{p,q})$ is obtained from two complete graphs, $ K_p$ and $K_q $, sharing a common vertex.
-Thus, we have \begin{observation} For any star $K_{1,n}$, $EC(K_{1,n})=n$.
-For any path $P_n$, from Theorem 7 of \cite{hhhmm1}
+Since a coalition partition exists for a graph $H$, and similarly, a coalition partition exists for the line graph $L(G)$, it follows that an edge coalition partition exists for any graph $G$.
+Therefore, we conclude the following.